Policy Code No. 500.175

 4. The request to become an Emeritus Referee will be reviewed, and if approved, the member shall receive a National Referee Emeritus Badge which may be worn while officiating NISOA sanctioned games.

 5. A National Referee Emeritus may not re-apply to become a National Referee.

 6. There is no fee to become a National Referee Emeritus.
 However, each referee shall be responsible for their local and NISOA annual dues.

 Refer to Policy Code 900.11

-Each year the NRP will post all dates and locations for the Academy programs on the NISOA website by January 20th.
+Each year the NRP will post all dates and locations for the Academy programs on the NISOA website by April 15th of the current year.